-William Congreve (24 January 1670 – 19 January 1729) was an English playwright, satirist, poet, and Whig politician.
-He spent most of his career between London and Dublin, and was noted for his highly polished style of writing, being regarded by critics as one of the most important dramatists of...
+William Congreve (24 January 1670 – 19 January 1729) was an English playwright, satirist and poet.
+He spent most of his early career between London and Dublin, during which time he was an apprentice to the English poet John Dryden and became noted for his highly polished style of writing....

 Defer not till tomorrow to be wise, tomorrow's sun to thee may never rise.